sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

 ---

-You can absolve this issue simply by playing around with `Generic Depth` in order to get the proper depth buffer active and changing the value for `RESHADE_DEPTH_INPUT_IS_REVERSED`:
+You can absolve this issue simply by toying around with `Generic Depth` in order to get the proper depth buffer active:

   * Try toggling on and off `Copy depth buffer before clear operations` and `Copy depth buffer before fullscreen draw calls`